Skip to content

 Plant compounds Varies by colour, variety and preparation.
 Varies by ingredient list and processing.
 Keep eating colourful whole foods.

 Collagen Vegetables do not provide collagen.
 Some formulas include collagen.
 Super Greens includes bovine collagen peptides.
-This is one difference, but it does not make powder a vegetable replacement.
+This is useful, but it does not make powder a vegetable replacement.

 Is Greens Powder as Good as Vegetables?